Margvinatta/Final-DSSA-research-project/README.md

 - `vitamin_c`: Vitamin C (mg)
 - `vitamin_a`: Vitamin A (IU or µg)

+The full dataset contains many more columns such as amino acids, sugars, and vitamins (e.g., vitamin D, B6, B12, etc.).
+These additional columns were not used in this project but are available for future work or more advanced modeling.

 ## Key Features
 - Nutrient cleaning and standardization
 - Health score formula for ranking